-For simplicity, we assumed that nodes move at the same speed and the pausing time is equal to 0.
-Actually, our proposed model can be also extended to the case without this assumption.
-The pdf of contact duration with pausing time and different speed has been given in [25].
-If we substitute the expression into Eq.
-(1) and Eq.
-(7), then we can obtain the expression of the single detecting probability and the double detecting probability, respectively.
-Furthermore, the expected inter-contact time with pausing time and different speed is given as the expected meeting time in [27].
-If we substitute the expression into Eq.
-(14) and Eq.
-(15), then we can obtain the total number of effective contacts in the single and double contact probing processes, respectively.
-The only problem is that the pdf of contact duration with pause time and different speed is very complex.
-It is hard to obtain the exact expression of the single detecting probability and the double detecting probability.
+For simplicity, we assumed that nodes move at the same speed and with the same pausing time equal to 0.
+In fact, our proposed model can be also extended to the case without this assumption.
+The probability density function (pdf) of contact duration with pausing time and different speed has been given in [28].
+If we substitute the expression in [28] into (1) and (7), then we can obtain the expressions of the single detecting probability and the double detecting probability, respectively.
+Furthermore, the expected intercontact time with pausing time and different speed is given as the expected meeting time in [30].
+If we substitute the expression in [30] into (14) and (15), then we can obtain the total number of effective contacts in the single and double contact probing processes, respectively.
+The only problem is that the pdf of contact duration with pausing time and different speed is very complex.
+It is hard to obtain the exact expressions of the single detecting probability and the double detecting probability.
 In the future work, we will try to solve this problem.

 VIII.
-CONCLUSIONS
+CONCLUSION

-In this paper, we proposed a model to investigate the contact probing process in OppNets, based on the RWP model.
-Given the contact duration distribution in the RWP model, we analytically obtain the expression of the single detecting probability and the double detecting probability, respectively, and demonstrate that among all contact probing strategies with the same average contact probing interval, the strategy which probes at a constant interval performs best.
+In this paper, we have proposed a model to investigate the contact probing process in OppNets, which is based on the RWP model.
+Given the contact duration distribution in the RWP model, we analytically obtain the expression of the single detecting probability and the double detecting probability, respectively, and demonstrate that, among all contact probing strategies with the same average contact probing interval, the strategy that probes at a constant interval performs better than any arbitrary probing strategy in expectation in the single contact probing proces.
 Then, we conduct several simulations to validate the correctness of our proposed model.
 Our results show that the simulation results are quite close to the theoretical results under different scenarios, which validate the correctness of our proposed model.
 Furthermore, our results also show that our proposed model can be applied to a more general scenario.
-At last, based on the proposed model, we analyze the trade-off between energy efficiency and the total number of effective contacts under different scenarios.
-Our results show that the good trade-off points are obviously different when the speed of nodes is different.
-Moreover, the single detecting probability and the double detecting probability increase as the speed of nodes decreases, while the total number of effective contacts in the single and double contact probing processes increase as the speed of nodes increases, and the total number of effective contacts in the double contact probing process reaches the upper-bound much faster than the total number of effective contacts in the single contact probing process.
+Finally, based on the proposed model, we analyze the tradeoff between energy efficiency and the total number of effective contacts under different scenarios.
+Our results show that the good tradeoff points are obviously different when the speed of nodes is different.
+Moreover, the single detecting probability and the double detecting probability increase as the speed of nodes decreases, whereas the total number of effective contacts in the single and double contact probing processes increases as the speed of nodes increases, and the total number of effective contacts in the double contact probing process reaches the upper bound much faster than the total number of effective contacts in the single contact probing process.
+In the future work, we plan to extend our proposed model to a more general heterogeneous RWP model.